 Garlic Parmesan Jicama Fries

-Keto jicama fries smoothered in a gluten-free battered, fried to a perfect crisp and topped with minced garlic and parmesan cheese.
-These keto garlic parmesan fries are stand alone showstopper of a recipe but are also tasty with a burger or hotdog.
+Keto jicama fries smothered in a gluten-free batter, fried to a perfect crisp and topped with minced garlic and parmesan cheese.
+These keto garlic parmesan fries are stand alone showstopper of a keto recipe but are also tasty with a burger or hotdog.

 Jicama fries are quite easy to make and can be made ahead for a freezer safe, keto meal prep option.

-My crispy battered jicama fries are cut into shoestring fry shapes and coated with a dusting of protein powder and some seasoning to create a crunchy batter when deep fried in avocado oil.
+My crispy battered jicama fries are cut into shoestring fry shapes and coated with a dusting of protein powder and some seasoning to create a crunchy batter when deep fried in avocado oil (preferred) or olive oil.

-These keto jicama fries are then tossed in grated parmesan cheese, garlic and parsley for a finished flavor that is delicious when served next to your favorite keto dinner.
+These crispy jicama fries are then tossed in grated parmesan cheese, garlic and parsley for a finished flavor that is delicious when served next to your favorite keto dinner.

 - What is Jicama?